amazinglySK/amazinglySK/README.md

 ## ✨ I am amazinglySK !!
-A senior in high school trying to major in computer science and eventually pursue a course and career in data science.
+A junior at high school looking forward to major in computer science and eventually pursue a course and career in data science.
 Trying to keep up with the pace of teachnology and learning and building projects.

 ## 🌟 A bit more about me
 1. 🦀🐹 Currently learning a mix of go and rust and adapting to polyglot programming.